wozjac/brackets-ui5/README.md

 Works with UI5 versions >= 1.52 with online documentation available, please check here: [https://openui5.hana.ondemand.com/versionoverview.html](https://openui5.hana.ondemand.com/versionoverview.html), scroll down to the section "Available OpenUI5 Versions".
 For SAP UI5 please use [https://sapui5.hana.ondemand.com/versionoverview.html](https://sapui5.hana.ondemand.com/versionoverview.html).

-As the majority of the older versions is out of maintenance, I do not plan to add support for them.

 **Please notice (if you are new to UI5)!
 [OpenUI5](https://openui5.org) is open source, but SAPUI5 - although SAP shares publicly SAPUI5 library runtime & SDK etc. - is not free.
 Please check the company [site](https://sap.com) for more details.**

 ## Features summary